 2. Analytics steering committee

 For example, EvergreenHealth, based in Kirkland, Washington, has an analytics steering committee that is co-chaired by the chief medical information officer for the hospital and the chief medical information officer for the ambulatory group.
 The committee is comprised of executives from multiple departments within the hospital.
 It helps the IT team determine which analytics projects will have the most immediate and meaningful impact.
-This, by nature, helps provide some prioritization to the multiple project requests that the IT team gets from users and allows the team to focus on what will generate results.
+This, by nature, helps provide some prioritization to the multiple project requests that the IT team gets from users.
+It also allows the team to focus on what will generate results.

 3. Tying analytics into strategic goals

 For example, Munson Healthcare, based in Traverse City, Michigan, has a guiding strategy for its organization called “True North.”
 This strategy is centered around the patient, but also includes goals around safety, operational performance, quality, and the healthcare team.
 As the organization builds out its analytics projects, it creates them with these goals in mind.
-The strategical framework ensures that the data team is always creating projects in each area of importance.
+The strategic framework ensures that the data team is always creating projects in each area of importance.
 It also ensures that the overall goal – the patient – is always center of mind.

 4. Having an analytics resource